open2b/scriggo/cmd/scriggo/README.txt

 The scriggo command is a command-line tool that allows you to:

-  * serve and build templates with Markdown support
+  * serve and build templates with HTML and Markdown support
   * initialize an interpreter for Go programs
   * generate code for package importers